CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 ### I. Overview and objectives

-In this session, learners will analyze two data security options presented in **Milestone 3** of the Navigating Stakeholder and Decision-Making Challenges case study.
+In this session, learners will analyze two data security options presented in **Milestone 3** of the Navigating Stakeholder and Decision-Making Challenges threaded scenario.
 Using SWOT analysis and high-level life cycle cost estimation, they will evaluate trade-offs and recommend a solution aligned with performance, risk, and agency needs.
 This session builds on earlier strategy decisions and strengthens learners' comfort evaluating technical constraints and affordability.

 **Learning objectives:**